subdavis/open-journal-mpls/blog/content/about.md

 ## Why bother following City Council?

 I wanted to try using a different lens to follow local governance: something in between the laundry list meeting agenda and the more in-depth, topical reporting you might get from Racket or MinnPost about police union budgets (for example).
-What are the folks at the meeting actually talking about and debating?
+What are the folks at the meeting actually talking about?
 I especially sought to foreground public comments.
-Taking the take time to go to City Council and provide input is commendable.
-It's unfortunate that this input gets lost in a sea of heretos, wherefores, and roll call votes.
-The public is omitted from recorded minutes and most likely never heard by other residents.

 ## Why use AI?